frizzlenpop/FrizzlenGaurd/README.md

 1. Download the latest release from the GitHub repository
 2. Place the JAR file in your server's `plugins` folder
+3. Make sure Vault is installed for economy features
-3. Restart your server
+4. Restart your server
-4. Configure the plugin in `plugins/FrizzlenGaurd/config.yml`
+5. Configure the plugin in `plugins/FrizzlenGaurd/config.yml`

 ## Basic Usage